 The base stamp, printed by Walsall with two phosphor bands, appears to be from the same stock.

-For news about British stamps - welcome to Norvic Philatelics' blog
+News about British stamps - welcome to Norvic Philatelics' blog